Server concepts in Azure Database for MySQL

-This topic provides considerations and guidelines for working with Azure Database for MySQL servers.
+This article provides considerations and guidelines for working with Azure Database for MySQL servers.

 What is an Azure Database for MySQL server?

 An Azure Database for MySQL server is a central administrative point for multiple databases.
 It is the same MySQL server construct that you may be familiar with in the on-premises world.
 Specifically, the Azure Database for MySQL service is managed, provides performance guarantees, and exposes access and features at server-level.

 An Azure Database for MySQL server: